polusgg/docs/accounts-api/api-private/README.md

     {
       // The ID of the ban
       "id": number,
-      // The hyphenated UUID of the lobby in which the ban occurred, or `null` if it happened outside of a game "game_uuid": string
+      // The hyphenated UUID of the lobby in which the ban occurred "game_uuid": string | null,
       // The timestamp at which the user's ban will expire
-      // If this is null then the user is banned indefinitely "banned_until": string
+      // If this is `null` then the user is banned indefinitely "banned_until": string
       // The internal ID of the banning user "acting_user_id": number.